kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 (thousands, tens of thousands, etc.), it may take a significant amount of time to delete all previously finished Workloads that qualify for deletion.
 Since the reconciliation loop is effectively synchronous, this may impact the reconciliation of new jobs.
-From the user's perspective, it may seem like kueue's initialization time is very long for that initial run until all expired objects are deleted.\
+From the user's perspective, it may seem like Kueue's initialization time is very long for that initial run until all expired objects are deleted.\
 **M**: Unfortunately, there is no easy way to mitigate this without complicating the code.
 A potential improvement would be to have a dedicated internal queue that handles deletion